Deterministic verification

 - Line colours can be changed by passing a data frame with the

-colour_table
+colour_table argument

 - For categorical scores the plot must be filtered or faceted with the

-or facet_by
+filter_by or facet_by arguments

 - The contents of

-must be wrapped inside vars()
+filter_by and facet_by must be wrapped inside vars()

 - Categorical scores can be plotted as a function of lead time or threshold